freedomofpress/securedrop/docs/set_up_admin_tails.rst

              the installation.
 If this happens, please email us at securedrop@freedom.press.

+.. _Checkout and Verify the Current Release Tag:

 Verify that the current release tag was signed with the release signing
 key: